rpi-capstone-spring2018/capstone-starter-project/planning/sprint1/README.md

 # Sprint
 Start Date:
 End Date:

-## What Items Were Planned to Be Accomplished During this Sprint
+## What Items Were Planned to Be Accomplished During this Sprint (Sprint Backlog)

 ## Which Items were Accomplished